Beyond Codependency

 MEET YOUR FACILITATOR:

-David Bedrick is the author of The Unshaming Way, about which Gabor Mate wrote, ”In this astute work, David Bedrick provides a deep investigation of shame, the most debilitating of our mind states, and offers a workable, practice-based, and accessible path to divesting ourselves from it.”
+David Bedrick is the author of The Unshaming Way, about which Gabor Maté wrote, "In this astute work, David Bedrick provides a deep investigation of shame, the most debilitating of our mind states, and offers a workable, practice-based, and accessible path to divesting ourselves from it."

-David also writes for Psychology Today and is the author of three additional books: Talking Back to Dr. Phil: Alternatives to Mainstream Psychology and Revisioning Activism: Bringing Depth, Dialogue, and Diversity to Individual and Social Change, You Can’t Judge a Body by Its Cover: 17 Women’s Stories of Hunger, Body Shame and Redemption.
-His 5th book will also be published by North Atlantic Books and available early in 2026.
+David has served on the faculty of the University of Phoenix and the Process Work Institute in both the U.S. and Poland.
+He writes for Psychology Today and is the author of four additional books: Talking Back to Dr. Phil: Alternatives to Mainstream Psychology, Revisioning Activism: Bringing Depth, Dialogue, and Diversity to Individual and Social Change, and You Can't Judge a Body by Its Cover: 17 Women's Stories of Hunger, Body Shame and Redemption.
+His fifth book will be published by North Atlantic Books in early 2026.